International adoption: Process overview

-A dossier is prepared that contains a large amount of information about the prospective adoptive parents required by the child's country.
-Typically this includes financial information, a background check, fingerprints, a home study review by a social worker, report from the adoptive parents' doctor regarding their health, and other supporting information.
-Again, requirements will vary widely from country to country, and even region to region in large countries such as Russia.
-Once complete, the dossier is submitted to the appropriate authorities in the child's country for review.
+A dossier containing information about the prospective parents is prepared and submitted to the appropriate authorities in the child's country for review.
+This typically includes financial details, a background check, fingerprints, a home study review by a social worker, and a doctor's report regarding their health.
+(Note: The exact documents required for the dossier varies widely between countries, or even regions in places like Russia.)

-After the dossier is reviewed and the prospective parents are approved to adopt, they are matched to an eligible child (except in some countries such as India, which does not allow "matching" of a child to (a) prospective parent(s)).
-The parent is usually sent information about the child, such as age, gender, health history, etc. This is generally called a referral.
-A travel date is typically provided at a later time in most adoptions.
-However, some countries might also provide a travel date at the time of referral, informing the parents when they may travel to meet the child and sign any additional paperwork required to accept the referral.
-Some countries, such as Kazakhstan, do not allow referrals until the prospective parent travels to the country on their first trip.
-This is called a "blind" referral.
+After the dossier is reviewed and the prospective parents are approved to adopt internationally, they are matched to an eligible child.
+They are then sent information about the child, such as their age, gender, health history, etc. This is called a referral.
+Some countries provide a travel date at this stage, informing the parents when they may travel to meet the child and sign any additional paperwork required, though most do that later in the process.

-Depending on the country, prospective parents may have to make more than one trip overseas to complete the legal process.
-Some countries allow a child to be escorted to the adoptive parents' home country and the adoptive parents are not required to travel to the country of their adopted child.

-There are usually several requirements after this point, such as paperwork to make the child a legal citizen of the adopting parents' country or re-adopt them.
-In addition, one or more follow up (or "post placement") visits from a social worker may be required—either by the placing agency used by the adoptive parents or by the laws of the country from which the child was adopted.
-In the United States, citizenship is automatically granted to all foreign-born children when at least one adoptive parent is a U.S. citizen, in accordance with the Child Citizenship Act of 2000.
+Following this, paperwork to make the child a legal citizen of the adopting parents' country is required.
+In addition, one or more follow-up visits from a social worker may be required—either by the placing agency used by the adoptive parents or by the laws of the country from which the child was adopted.
+In the United States, the Child Citizenship Act of 2000 automatically grants citizenship to all foreign-born children when at least one adoptive parent is a U.S. citizen.
 Depending on the circumstances of the adoption, the grant of citizenship takes place upon the child's admission to the U.S. as an immigrant or the child's adoption in the parent's home jurisdiction.

-Policies and requirements

-Adoption policies vary widely by local and national jurisdiction.
-Policies may include: